Rob Sands: Career

 Marvin Sands founded the Canandaigua Wine Company in 1945, aged 21.
-By 1980, its annual sales topped $50 million, and was renamed Constellation Brands in 2000, and has acquired numerous companies including Robert Mondavi wine and Svedka vodka.
+By 1980, its annual sales topped $50 million, was renamed Constellation Brands in 2000, and has acquired numerous companies including Robert Mondavi wine and Svedka vodka.
 In 2013, it acquired the US rights to Grupo Modelo beers including Modelo and Corona.

 Sands started his career at the law firm of Harter Secrest & Emery LLP in Rochester, New York, and worked there for two years before joining the family business as general counsel in 1986.

 Sands was CEO of Constellation Brands from 2007 to 2019, succeeding his brother, Richard Sands.
-In October 2018, he became the executive chairman at the company.
+In October 2018, he became the executive chairman of the company.

 Sands is a board member of Rochester General Health Systems, Thompson Hospital, Rochester Business Alliance, and chairman of the New York Wine and Culinary Center.

 In 2016, along with his brother and mother, "Mickey", donated $61 million to the Rochester Area Community Foundation, the single largest gift in its history.